Frequently asked questions

 We don’t mind that you drink water, but we’d rather keep our vehicles clean for the next client as some of our drivers/guides have more than one assignment a day and won’t have time to clean their cars in depth in between.
 Clean cars is an important aspect in our dedication to provide our clients with an excellent service.
 We appreciate your understanding.

 Yes, we have infant and toddler car seats (0 to 4 years-old).
 In Panama it is mandatory for all children under 5 years-old to be seated in a car seat.
-Please let us know your needs when making the booking.
-Baby car seats are provided for free.
+Please let us know if you need a baby car seat and for what age when making the booking.
+You can also bring your own.

 We accept all major credit cards at the time of booking through our website.

 Q: Can I change an attraction that is listed on the tour?A:

 Yes absolutely!
 As long as the request is feasible, our team will gladly customize any tour to your liking.
 Some extra fees may apply if the requested attraction has a higher cost or will extend your time with the driver/guide.
 All changes must be made before the reservation is confirmed.

 Q: Can I change the start time of my tour?A:

 Yes, we can change the start time of your tour, but generally do not recommend because there’s a reason why each tour has its specific start time.
 When building a tour, many things are taken into consideration to provide you the optimal itinerary based on traffic, sites’ opening hours, ships’ schedule, wildlife, the heat, the rain (during rainy season) among other things.

 Q: Do I pay an entrance fee to the different activities/sites visited?A: